 “Algologies” explores the entangled relationships between seaweed, women and science.
 The project draws links between Victorian seaweed collectors, the use of seaweed-based agar jelly in contemporary biology, and seaweed growth as a barometer of climate change and the environment as well as a strategy for carbon capture.
 The work fuses botanical printing techniques, DIY microbiology/biohacking to make agar from local seaweed, textile work, embroidery, installation and video interviews with experts.
 Everything can be found on the project blog.

-In 1882 Fannie Hesse was working as a technician with her husband Walter Hesse in the laboratory of the microbiology pioneer Robert Koch who was struggling to grow bacteria on solid rather than liquid media, so he could isolate specific species.
+In 1882 Fannie Hesse was working as a technician with her husband Walter Hesse in the laboratory of the microbiology pioneer Robert Koch who was trying to grow bacteria on solid rather than liquid media, so he could isolate specific species.
 The gelatine he was trying to use melted at the temperatures needed to grow the kinds of bacteria that cause disease in humans, and she suggested that he try agar, a Chinese dessert made from red seaweeds she had been using to make fruit jellies, it can be heated to 60oC without melting.
 It is now used in practically every microbiology lab in the world.
 During the Second World War attempts were made to produce agar jelly from British seaweeds which Dumitriu attempted.

 Nowadays, seaweed farming actually helps counter climate-change, while deforestation decimates rainforests and other crucial carbon sinks.
 Fast-growing oceanic jungles of kelp and other macroalgae are highly efficient at storing carbon.